StjepanPoljak/tutorials/cpu/riscv-doc.md

 # Introduction

 You can find [ISA specification](https://riscv.org/technical/specifications/) on the [official RISC-V](https://riscv.org) web site.
+Also, you can find [opcodes](https://github.com/riscv/riscv-opcodes) on official RISC-V [github page](https://github.com/riscv).

 ## RV32I

 RV32I is intended to be sufficient to form compiler target and to support most modern operating systems.
 RV32E is the embedded version of RV32I.
+Opcodes for RV32I are listed officially [here](https://raw.githubusercontent.com/riscv/riscv-opcodes/master/opcodes-rv32i).

 ### Registers